10 Must-Read Hair Myths and Facts

 Together with collagen (the other protein that hair consists of) keratin forms the hair shaft which is the hair strand itself, as well as make up the hair root and form a protective layer around the hair follicle.

-10. Hair is made of keratin.
-Keratin is the same material found is horses hooves, tails and mane.
+- Hair is made of keratin.
+Keratin is the same material found in horses hooves, tails and mane.

 Brushing is a form of friction that, if done in excess, will damage all hair and make them weak.
 However, brushing stimulates scalp circulation and help distribute natural oils from roots to tip.
 A few strokes with a natural bristle brush on dry hair does it.

 No, if that were true, then we would have been grey by high school.
 Hair turns grey only when the cells producing colour are not functioning correctly.
 There is no scientific proof that stress accelerates greying of hair.

 3. Myth: Your Hair Gets Used To The Same Shampoo.